benstratton6/quantumResources/QuantumInfo7_noCloning.md

 \end{equation}
 where $\ket{\psi}$ is some arbitrary quantum state.

 However, it can be shown that no such unitary exists [](https://link.aps.org/doi/10.1103/RevModPhys.77.1225).
-Below is two proofs of this fact.
+Below is three proofs of this fact.

-:::{dropdown} Proof 1
+:::{dropdown} Proof 1: Linearity

 The first proof is by linearity.
 Consider the state